norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 For those of us building user-facing agents, this is a concept worth focus and cycles.
 Single-turn prompt libraries and slice-and-dice embedding building to RAG away bad responses was the best idea we had in the dark AI days of 6 months ago, but I don't think they will get us where we want to go.
 In _50 First Dates_ Lucy married Henry, became a mom, and sailed to Alaska, all because she was restored the agency to own her mind and manage her memories.
 Language model agents need the same in an "operating system" if we want to unlock them.

-Join me next time, when we explore the parallels between Happy Gilmore and Kubernetes (hint: there are none.)
+Join me next time, when we explore the parallels between Happy Gilmore and K8S (hint: there are none).